JunWang1127/MultiCoreProject/README.md

 # MultiCoreProject
-## Team Members: Jun WanG, Xiyu Wang
+## Team Members: Jun Wang, Xiyu Wang

 ## plot
 this folder contains the plot image of the run time experiment results.